Interviewing with Confidence Answering Common and Behavioral Questions

 The Big Question: Talking About Initiative Without Seeming Out of Control

-When you are asked to show initiative, the unspoken fear is that you will sound like a "Troublemaker."* Standard advice tells you to "save the day," but the real worry is: *“If I say I changed a rule by myself, will they think I ignore my boss or cause problems?”* This is the *Over-Doer's Worry—you want to look like a leader, but not like someone who doesn't respect the company structure.
+When you are asked to show initiative, the unspoken fear is that you will sound like a "Troublemaker."
+Standard advice tells you to “save the day,” but the real worry is: “If I say I changed a rule by myself, will they think I ignore my boss or cause problems?”
+This is the Over-Doer's Worry, where you want to look like a leader but not someone who disregards company structure.

 When a senior person shows real initiative, it can look like they are fighting the system if they don't tell the story right.
 Many people give boring, safe answers because they are afraid that showing initiative just sounds like they are arrogant or don't respect the rules.